Have you been mulling over some tough decisions?

 “A new and growing body of multidisciplinary research shows that strategic renewal — including daytime workouts, short afternoon naps, longer sleep hours, more time away from the office and longer, more frequent vacations — boosts productivity, job performance and, of course, health.”

-Studies show that when you’re taking a break, your brain in fact is not idle.
+Studies show when you’re taking a break, your brain in fact is not idle.
 It’s making important connections in the background, recognizing links and related ideas that are too numerous for you to process with rational, conscious thought.

 This subconscious level of processing, recalls distant memories and imagines the future.
 It can even work on problems you’ve consciously forgotten about.
 That decision or solution you’ve been seeking might emerge for you after you take a decent break!